Table of contents

 With whom can I share a car?

+If you are travelling with a person who does not belong to your household, please all wear face masks.
+This is an advice.
 You will not get a fine for this, but a mask at least prevents the virus from spreading in this small, covered space.
+Thank you for helping!

 Can I be with friends, outdoors?